 What Feed Reader Should I Use?

 We don't have an official preference, but we can list some of the most popular tools our customers have told us they like.

 For web-based feed readers, many people choose Bloglines or NewsGator Online, both of which are free services designed specifically for reading feeds.
 My Yahoo! allows you to subscribe to feeds and have them display within your custom page as well.

 If you prefer a feed reading program that you can install on your computer, you can use FeedDemon, FeedReader or NewsGator for Microsoft Outlook if you're on Microsoft Windows.
 You can switch between these programs and the web-based reader at any time.
 If you're on a Macintosh running OS X, the most popular feed reader is NetNewsWire, which can also connect to the web-based services.

-Mac users can also use the built-in support for feeds in the Safari web browser in OS X 10.4, and Microsoft Windows users will have support for feeds in the upcoming version 7 of Internet Explorer.
+Mac users can also use the built-in support for feeds in the Safari web browser in OS X 10.4, and Microsoft Windows users have support for feeds in the version 7 and up of Internet Explorer.
 Anyone using the Mozilla Firefox web browser has support for feeds built-in, as well.

 Subscribing to Feeds

 Once you've got a tool to read feeds, you'll want to find some feeds worth reading.
 Many of the tools listed above provide some built-in feeds to get you started.
 Then, as you visit other sites on the web, you can keep your eyes open for links that say XML, RSS, Subscribe or Syndication, or for that orange button up above, and add the feeds you find interesting.
 Simply follow the routine for adding a feed to your reader.
 When prompted by your reader, copy & paste the address in your browser into the 'add new feed address' in your feed reader.

 Naturally, we think you should check out our Corrosion Control feeds: